henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 Any view which triggers a `menuView:render`, `pageView:render`, `articleView:render`, `blockView:render` or `componentView:render` event and which contains an element with the class `js-heading` will now have a new [`HeadingView`](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/views/headingView.js) injected into it.

-[`HeadingView`](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/views/headingView.js) is a visually hidden aria label, its text is transparent, tiny and absolutely positioned so that it is only read by the screen reader.
+[`HeadingView`](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/views/headingView.js) is a visually hidden aria label; its text is transparent, tiny and absolutely positioned so that it is only read by the screen reader.
 Any visual representation of the heading text should therefore be hidden from the screen reader with an `[aria-hidden="true"]` attribute.
 This is so that the heading text will not be read twice by the screen reader.
 See: [`component.hbs`](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/templates/partials/component.hbs#L8-L13) as an example.

 #### Heading completion settings